Liberty (yacht): Fate

-Liberty’s ultimate fate remains unknown.
+Liberty’s ultimate fate is unknown.
 During 1986–1988, the boat was the property of Sail America Foundation.
-Its home port was San Diego, California, and it served as a trial-horse to Stars & Stripes '87.
-During 1988–1989 it was transferred to the America’s Cup Organizing Committee also in San Diego.
+Its home port was San Diego, California and it served as a trial-horse to Stars & Stripes '87.
+During 1988–1989 it was transferred to the America's Cup Organizing Committee, also in San Diego.

 The evidence then indicates it was sold to a Japanese owner in 1989.
 Unsubstantiated reports indicate that it sank off the coast of Kobe, Japan, in that year or 1991.